CloudLabs-MOC/AI-102-AIEngineer/Instructions/07-speech.md

     ![](./images/azureaiservice2(2).png)

-1. Wait for deployment to complete, and then view the deployment details and click on **Go to resource**.
+1. Wait for the deployment to complete, and then view the deployment details and click on **Go to resource**.

     ![](./images/azureaiservice2(3).png)